oracle/coherence-operator/docs/samples/operator/metrics/enable-metrics/README.md

 ### No datasource found in Grafana

-Manually create a datasource by clicking on Grafana Home `Create your first data source` button and fill in these fields.
+On the Grafana home page, click **Create your first data source** to create a datasource manually and fill in these fields:

 ```bash
    Name:      Prometheus
    HTTP URL:  http://{release-name}-prometheus:9090/
 ```

-CLick `Save & Test` button on bottom of page.
+CLick **Save & Test**.